This section pulls together fundamental information about bullying, including:

 This definition helps determine whether an incident is bullying or other type of aggressive behavior, such as one-time physical fights, online arguments, or incidents between adults.

 Some bullying actions can fall into criminal categories, such as harassment, hazing, or assault.

-- Bullying affects all youth, including those who are bullied, those who bully others, and those who see bullying going on.
-Some effects may last into adulthood.
-See more on the effects of bullying.
+- Bullying affects all youth, including those who are bullied, those who bully others, and those who witness bullying.
+The effects of bullying may continue into adulthood.

 - Solutions to bullying are not simple.
 Bullying prevention approaches that show the most promise confront the problem from many angles.
 They involve the entire school community—students, families, administrators, teachers, and staff such as bus drivers, nurses, cafeteria and front office staff—in creating a culture of respect.
 Zero tolerance and expulsion are not effective approaches.

 - Bystanders, or those who see bullying, can make a huge difference when they intervene on behalf of someone being bullied.

 - Studies also have shown that adults can help prevent bullying by talking to children about bullying, encouraging them to do what they love, modeling kindness and respect, and seeking help.

 Here are federal statistics about bullying in the United States.
 Data sources include the Indicators of School Crime and Safety: 2019 (National Center for Education Statistics and Bureau of Justice) and the 2017 Youth Risk Behavior Surveillance System (Centers for Disease Control and Prevention).

 - About 20% of students ages 12-18 experienced bullying nationwide.

 - Students ages 12–18 who reported being bullied said they thought those who bullied them: